xyz2023ca/xyz2023ca.github.io/_pages/teaching.md

 Below is an outline of my responsibilities as a Teaching Assistant at Sauder:

-- **Graduate Descriptive and Predictive Analytics (BABS 507)** _part of the Master of Business Analytics (MBAN) program at Sauder_ _Spring 2024, Fall 2024_
+- **Graduate Descriptive and Predictive Analytics (BABS 507)** _Spring 2024, Fall 2024_

 - **Graduate Operations (BASC 550)**